Fourth-Cosmic-Velocity/Ironman-Suits-Package-for-Java/README.md

              void Print_ Reference : Prints  the reference of the suit void Print_ Image : Prints  the location of image of the suit

- * There are Subpackages:
+There are Subpackages:

                          basic : Includes Mark 1 to Mark 9
                          advanced : Includes Mark 10 to Mark 14
                          special : Includes Mark 15 to Mark 50, Mark 85
                          wm : Includes War Machine Mark 1 to War Machine Mark 7

 @author Fourth Cosmic Velocity

 @Version 1

 Used data from Fandom and Images from Pinterest.

 Fandom : https://ironman.fandom.com/wiki/Category:Cinematic_Armors

 Pinterest : https://in.pinterest.com/

-I only made this package from these data.
+I only made this package from data from these websites.

+LOVE YOU 3000!